-In Japan, green teas are the most consumed beverage and play a significant role in the cuisine.
-Almost every Japanese individual consumes tea on a regular basis and considers it to be a necessity.
+Almost every Japanese individual consumes tea regularly and considers it to be a necessity.
 Tea comes in many varieties and can be had at any time of the day.
 It is ubiquitous and frequently complimentary at dining establishments, just like water.
-You can find whatever you need someplace in Japan, whether you want tea in a mug, cup, or bottle, hot, cold, or lukewarm, right away or for later.
-Even better, you can occasionally find it being served for free at fairs, temples, and gardens.

 What are Cherry Blossoms?